-Cheap and best water purifier in India
+Which is Cheap and best water purifier in India?

 For most houses in India supplied with Municipal or Corporation water, just a simple cheap water purifier with a sediment filter cartridge is enough, and is the cheapest solution.
 The sediment cartridge water purifier is just a very fine sieve through which when the water passes, solid particles bigger than the size of the sieve holes or pores gets trapped and filtered out of the water.

 Modern day water filters using the sieving method must have evolved from the Middle Ages, when pieces of cloth were used by people to filter their drinking water from river, pond, well or rainwater.
 During this filtration process through cloth, when the cloth got dirty and clogged, they would have rinsed the cloth clean and reused it.
 The same way most of these cheap water filter cartridges can be washed and reused.